tamirgen/hidow/README.md

 * As a website user I can read reviews about products so that I can make a decision if to buy it
   - The reviews page was tested and is working as intended.
 If the are reviews, they will show on the reviews.html page.
 If there are no reviews the page will render a message that is no current reviews and a button to return to the all products page

-* As a website owner I can delete reviews so that I can leave just the ones I am using in the website
+* As a website owner I can delete reviews so that I can leave just the ones I am using on the website
   - Deleting reviews is enabled through the admin panel and was tested successfully

-* As a website owner I can enable and disable the products reviews so that decide which products to allow to get reviewed
+* As a website owner I can enable and disable the products' reviews so that I can decide which products to allow to get reviewed
      - The admin has an enable\disable button in the app itself that changes colors accordingly.
 He can also enable\disable reviews through the product setting of the Product model in the admin panel.
 Both options were tested and logic is functioning as expected

 <br>